ejeschke/ginga/doc/FAQ.rst

 How can I customize the user interface mappings?
 ------------------------------------------------
+Yes.
 There is more information in Section :ref:`sec-bindings`.

 Where can I find a quick reference of the bindings?
 ---------------------------------------------------